Generously Supported By:

 Culture Boxes help learners to explore and understand cultural identity around the world.
 Teachers can borrow Culture Boxes to enhance their lessons and increase global literacy for their K-12 students.
 Many of these items were donated by fellow Oregonians who have traveled, lived, or immigrated from around the world.
 By interacting with these cultural items, Oregonians can prepare themselves to live, work, and thrive in multicultural communities.

-We currently have culture boxes in over 100 countries across 6 continents.
+We currently have culture boxes in over 100 countries across 6 continents, including many cultures which do not have formally recognized borders.
 For a complete list, click here!